MBennett-18/MBennett-18.github.io/README.md

 Inspiration for weather API learned from: https://www.youtube.com/watch?v=wPElVpR1rwA.
 Current weather conditions are grabbed and a color palette is generated based on weather conditions.

 ## Flu Twitter
 A daily updated display of tweets containing key words about flu geolocated in the maritimes.
 Using Twitter's API the tweets are collected, stored, and displayed.
+Upcoming will be adding the ability to include tweets including COVID-19 content.